Edric-Matwiejew/QSW_MPI/README.rst

     * example.py - Usage example detailed in "QSW_MPI: A framework for parallel simulation of quantum stochastic walks and the QSW_MPI documentation".

 * benchmarks/
-  * cray_benchmark: Scripts and program files used to test the scalability of QSW_MPI on distributed system as discussed in "QSW_MPI: A framework for parallel simulation of quantum stochastic walks and the QSW_MPI documentation".
+  * cray_benchmark: Scripts and program files used to test the scalability of QSW_MPI on a distributed system as discussed in "QSW_MPI: A framework for parallel simulation of quantum stochastic walks and the QSW_MPI documentation".
-  * desktop_benchmark: Scripts and program file used to test the performance and accuracy of QSW_MPI in a workstation-like enviroment as compared to pre-exisiting packages, as discussed in "QSW_MPI: A framework for parallel simulation of quantum stochastic walks and the QSW_MPI documentation".
+  * desktop_benchmark: Scripts and program file used to test the performance and accuracy of QSW_MPI in a workstation-like environment as compared to pre-existing packages, as discussed in "QSW_MPI: A framework for parallel simulation of quantum stochastic walks and the QSW_MPI documentation".

 * docs/
-    * Makefile - Documentaion make script for Unix-like systems.
+    * Makefile - Documentation make script for Unix-like systems.
-    * make.bat - Documenation build script for Windows systems.
+    * make.bat - Documentation build script for Windows systems.
     * requirements.txt - Requirements to build documentation of Read the Docs.
-    * source/ - Documenation source files and images.
+    * source/ - Documentation source files and images.